 Kate Higgins is an international development professional with 15 years’ experience managing high-impact initiatives in a variety of strategy, research and policy roles.
 Substantively, her work has focused on global sustainable development, inclusive growth, women’s economic empowerment and chronic poverty.
 She is currently the Director of Policy and Campaigns at Oxfam Canada, where she leads Oxfam’s policy, government relations and campaigning efforts.
 Previously, she worked at CIVICUS, where she led the development of a new strategic plan, and led a flagshift initiative called DataShift.
 Prior to that, she led the Governance for Equitable Growth team at The North-South Institute in Ottawa and was a Research Fellow with the Growth, Poverty and Inequality program at the Overseas Development Institute in London, UK.
 Kate started her career with the Australian Government, where she worked on AusAID’s Papua New Guinea program and Indonesia program.
 Kate grew up in Sydney, Australia, and now lives in Ottawa with her partner and two young children.
 She has also lived and worked in Papua New Guinea, South Africa, Thailand and Uganda and has worked on assignments in many other countries, including Colombia, Indonesia, Peru, Tanzania and Yemen.
 She has degrees from the University of Oxford and University of Sydney.

-Alex Wong is the Digital Officer for Global HERizons and manages its website and social media content.
-Alex studied political science and public policy at the University of Toronto and law at the University of Toronto Faculty of Law.
-During law school she was a member of the Social Affairs Committee of the Students’ Law Society, Design Editor for the student newspaper Ultra Vires, and worked and volunteered for organizations involved with human rights, social justice, and feminist causes.
-She has worked for the provincial government and currently works for a regulatory body in Ontario.
+Alex Wong is the Digital Officer for Global HERizons, primarily managing its website and newsletter.
+Alex studied political science, public policy, and law at the University of Toronto.
+Throughout her academic years, she worked and volunteered for organizations involved with advocating for human rights, social justice, and feminist causes.
+She is motivated by human issues and enjoys serving the public interest, previously working for the provincial government and currently working for a regulatory body in Ontario.